 Seller's Description:

 3 maps, 1 Chart.
 Very Good in Very Good jacket.
-8 Vo.
-SIGNED & Insc By Author First Edition, First Printing; dj w/lite chipping, unclipped price, in mylar; 313 clean, umarked pages.
+SIGNED & Insc By Author.
+8vo.
+First Edition, First Printing; dj w/lite chipping, unclipped price, in mylar; 313 clean, umarked pages.

-Add this copy of Stevenage: A Sociological Study of a New Town to cart. $66.89, new condition, Sold by Booksplease rated 4.0 out of 5 stars, ships from Southport, MERSEYSIDE, UNITED KINGDOM, published 2013 by Routledge.
+Add this copy of Stevenage: a Sociological Study of a New Town to cart. $60.63, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 2013 by Routledge.

-Add this copy of Stevenage: a Sociological Study of a New Town to cart. $73.19, new condition, Sold by Revaluation Books rated 4.0 out of 5 stars, ships from Exeter, DEVON, UNITED KINGDOM, published 2013 by Routledge.
+Add this copy of Stevenage: A Sociological Study of a New Town to cart. $63.04, like new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2013 by Routledge.